Fertility

 Fortunately, it is thought that dietary antioxidants can help prevent or reverse some of this damage.
 Research shows that women with higher antioxidant levels during IVF cycles have greater IVF success rates.
 Some good sources of dietary antioxidants include the deeper coloured vegetables and berries, such as blueberries, beetroot, as well as nuts such as almonds and Brazil nuts.
 In reality the best policy is to eat plenty of fruits and vegetables each day of a wide variety.

-Orange Foods
+Orange foods

 These are worth including in the female fertility diet, as they can help support a healthy endometrium (womb lining) and progesterone production.
 The corpus luteum – Latin for ‘yellow body’ – produces progesterone, which is necessary for pregnancy to progress.
 A study published in the journal Fertility and Sterility in 2014 suggests that when women boost their beta-carotene intake, their chances of becoming pregnant seem to improve.